 Many individuals reduce books or movies to quotes that over time have become cliches.
 Publishers do it.
-Flip The Heart of Darkness by Penguin Classics and the back cover spoils it with Kurtz’s last words of horror.
+Flip The Heart of Darkness by Penguin Classics.
+Kurtz’s last words headline the back cover.

 Quote repetition or scene reminiscing can lead some individuals to think they’re familiar with a book or movie–even if they haven’t read or seen it.